btrettel/flt/to-do.md

     - Fork, add asserts and tests?
 Or just use as-is to get started faster?
 - autodiff.f90
     - Modify your AD to use SIMD vectorization.
 Use `do concurrent` with OpenMP or OpenACC directives?
 See personal notes on automatic differentiation for other speed ideas too.
+    - Can declare certain derivatives as "active" or "inactive to easily enable or disable (respectively) differentiation with respect to particular variables at compile or run time for speed.
+Not yet sure how to pick `dv` indices in this case.
+With allocatable `dv`, this can be done at run time.
+- To-do routine in code to cause compilation to fail.
+- `nmllog`
+    - When nvfortran supports writing namelists to internal variables, support adding a custom namelist to the output.
+Then you can have custom variables in `nmllog` output.